 MORE INFORMATION ON NON-AMNESTY DISCLOSURES

 The Internal Revenue Manual encourages that Special Agents of the IRS Criminal Investigation Division consult with IRS attorneys on all voluntary disclosure cases coming to their attention.
-A taxpayer must submit a voluntary disclosure before taxpayer information is received by the IRS.
-There are dozens of financial tax advisors and financial institutions who have been indicted/plead guilty to offshore crimes that are presently turning over taxpayer names on a regular basis.
-Treaties with foreign countries have also led to institutional disclosures of foreign accounts to the U.S. Treasury
+A taxpayer must submit a voluntary disclosure before taxpayer information is received by the IRS from any source.
+There are dozens of financial advisors and officers of financial institutions who have been indicted/plead guilty to offshore crimes.
+In the usual case, the defendants have turned over taxpayer names and schemes on a regular basis.

-In this swirling enforcement environment, tax practitioners continue to be approached by clients seeking advice on how to clean up their offshore affairs before the government comes knocking at their door.
-The cases range across a broad factual spectrum from criminal matters under Title 26 and Title 31 with draconian civil penalty concerns down to taxpayers having reasonable cause enabling them to escape FBAR/FinCEN and income tax penalties.
-Historically, taxpayers faced bookend positions with a minefield of uncertainty – a quiet disclosure, a streamline program submission or the penalty ridden OVDP program.
-But currently, under announced streamlined procedures for U.S. citizens residing in the U.S. or residing abroad, the procedures have created a level of certainty that did not exist for U.S. citizens before the summer of 2014.
-This is particularly welcoming news for U.S. citizens residing and working abroad.
-The obvious approach for resident aliens or U.S. citizen (living domestically or overseas) with foreign account concerns is a proactive approach.
-It clearly is not sitting back with the hope that the IRS does not send you a letter or have a government representative knock on your door.
+In this complex and tightening enforcement environment, tax practitioners continue to be approached by clients seeking advice on how to clean up their offshore affairs before the government comes knocking at their door.
+The cases range across a broad factual spectrum from criminal matters under Title 26 and Title 31 with draconian civil penalty concerns down to taxpayers having reasonable cause enabling them to escape the higher FinCEN and income tax penalties.
+Historically, taxpayers faced bookend positions with a minefield of uncertainty –..a quiet disclosure versus the submission of the penalty ridden OVDP program.
+But, under streamlined procedures there is a level of certainty that did not exist for U.S. citizens before the summer of 2014.
+This is a particularly welcoming approach for U.S. citizens residing and working abroad.
+The obvious approach for resident aliens or U.S. citizen (living domestically or overseas) with foreign account concerns is the proactive approach.
+Not the simple hope and prayer that the IRS will not send you a letter or have a government representative knock on your door.